 Again, the risks are low.
 Every day, DHL successfully delivers thousands of parcels without loss, damage or theft.
 But there are always edge cases, as with any large, complex global logistics operation.

 You can help ensure your shipments gets to your customers in one piece by using the correct protective packaging.
-This guide is all you need.

 You’ve shipped your product but the worst has happened: it’s been lost in transit or has been delivered damaged.
 Your first step is to contact our customer service team, who will start an investigation.
 Your claim must be submitted within 30 days of the date that your shipment was accepted by DHL.
 They will alert the relevant service points within our network to gather more information, including pictures and details pertaining to the case.
 You can expect an update on the findings approximately 3 days later.